Table of Contents

 Ehline Law Firm is one of California’s premier motorcycle injury law firms serving clients throughout California.
 Our legal representatives maintain well-earned notoriety for being faithful to the end when we represent clients involved in a weather-related motorcycle crash.
 You, too, may be entitled to substantial compensation.
 This is because our Los Angeles headquarter law firm gets above-average results.

 Below, we will discuss cold-weather accidents happening to former Brooklyn Nets Stadium Announcer David Diamante.
 Our goal is to give you and your loved ones a better understanding of motorcycle law and provide vital legal assistance.

 Boxing ring announcer David Diamante remembers as he lay helpless in the street, with his broken ribs on fire with pain, that a succession of automobiles sped after Diamante crashed.
 “People were looking at me.”
 We went on: “But nobody was stopping,” says Diamante.

 Finally, a good samaritan pulled over, left his vehicle, approached the seriously injured rider Diamante, and asked if everything was OK.
 Diamante begged the good samaritan to dial 9-1-1.
-The helpful man called emergency services and pulled his car in front of Diamante shielded Diamante to block traffic and provide a safety barrier with his own car to prevent more serious damage.
-“Before that,” he said “it was kind of a miracle that I wasn’t driven over.”
+The helpful man called emergency services and pulled his car in front of Diamante, shielded Diamante to block traffic, and provided a safety barrier with his own car to prevent more serious damage.
+“Before that,” he said, “it was kind of a miracle that I wasn’t driven over.”
 (Sports Illustrated.)